 For stories, the value is determined using LOE points, and is measured in sprints:

-Actual value = Total LOE points for stories in the program that have not started (regardless of PI) / average velocity of all teams in the program / number of teams in the program
+Actual value = Total LOE points for stories in the program that have not started (regardless of PI) / average velocity of all teams in the program

 If the actual value falls before or after the goal within the standard deviation set by the target range, the bar turns green.
 If it is outside that standard deviation, the bar turns red.